Jérôme LAURENTΒιογραφικό σημείωμα

 In 1927, the widow Louise Michels-Rewenig acquired the castle and the park of Mertert and transformed it into a hotel with a splendid park as its surroundings.
 Today the castle welcomes guest stays and town hall offices.

 The current parish church was designed and built in 1885-86 in a neo-Romanesque style.
 The imposing building, with three naves with ribbed arches and two bell towers framing at the entrance gate, served as an inspiration for the construction of the parish church of Dudelange.
 The church of Mertert is dedicated to The Immaculate Conception of the Virgin Mary.

 English landscape park

-The park’s surface is of approximately 3.87.
 It was created in 1873 by the famous landscape architect Edouard François André.
 Originally twice bigger, the park was designed in the style of the English garden and was for a long time private property before it was acquired by the municipality.

-In the landscaped English park the natural environment of the French Baroque garden are found, in which rigid elements predominate.
+In the landscaped English park the natural environment of the French Baroque garden is found, in which rigid elements predominate.
 The character and style of the English garden remain, even after 138 years, virtually unchanged.

 Even today, the pond of about 3,000 m² is conserved – it is located in the middle of the park and is its central element.
 In the past, locals used it for swimming and for boat trips.

 Today the park represents close and easily accessible recreation area for the residents of Mertert.
 Its structural diversity favours the fauna and flora by providing an essential living space and an ideal refuge.